 For added insight into how to address workplace gender inequality, especially for working mothers, we turned to a panel of experts.
 They range from university professors who research gender roles and economics to the authors of some of the most popular career and women’s blogs.
 Click on the experts’ profiles to read their bios and responses to the following key questions:

-- What can companies do to help working parents balance home and work life?
+- What can companies do to help working parents balance their home and work life?

-- What careers are most difficult to balance work and family?
-Easiest?
+- What careers are the most difficult and the easiest for balancing work and family?

 - In evaluating the best states for working moms, what are the top five indicators?

-- Given the current shift in the workforce supply-demand chain, and with 1 in 4 parents suffering from burnout, what are some key drivers to attract, retain and support working parents?
+- What are some key drivers to attract, retain and support working parents?

 Ask the Experts